Share

-The Australia Pacific Training Coalition (APTC) student, who graduated with a Certificate III in Electrotechnology Electrician in 2014, now works for the Ministry of Mines, Energy and Rural Electrification.
-She has been putting her trade skills to use in communities, schools, and clinics across Solomon Islands.
+The Australia Pacific Training Coalition (APTC) student graduated with a Certificate III in Electrotechnology Electrician in 2014 and now works for the Ministry of Mines, Energy, and Rural Electrification.
+She has been using her trade skills in communities, schools, and clinics across the Solomon Islands.

-Marywen is among 501 graduates who have completed the course through APTC with Australia’s support.
+With Australia's support, Marywen is among 501 graduates who have completed the course through APTC.

 She is delighted that her hard work and dedication have paid off, and she is now even more motivated to excel in her field.